Question: Hey Derryn. I’m curious as to whether my photography would be good enough to start doing this as a side hustle and where do I even begin?

 And it’s FREE!

-If you agree with me on this, then you will agree that in order to be successful, you’ll need to manage your thoughts.
+If you agree with me on this, then you will agree that in order to be successful, you’ll need to manage your thoughts very carefully so that they drive you in the right direction – forward!

 If this interests you, check out Brooke Castillo.
-I listen to all her podcasts and absolutely adore what she says.
-I have grown so much as an individual because of what I have learnt from her.
+I listen to her podcast episodes while I edit photos, and I have grown tremendously because of what I have learnt from her.

 - Find it hard to share your photos online? – explore that!